 Sakine Cansiz was a Kurdish revolutionary, who was a leading member of the PKK, present at its first congress of 1978.
 She was imprisoned between 1980 and 1991 for her membership of the PKK.
-A close associate of Abdullah Ocalan and a senior member of the PKK, she was murdered in Paris in 2013.
+A close associate of Abdullah Ocalan, she was murdered in Paris in 2013.

 'Sakine Cansiz was a true pioneer and one of the founders of a political movement whose story is far from over and whose latest chapters we witness unfolding in today's events in Turkey and Syria.
 This book is essential reading for anyone who wishes to understand the real motivates of this unique modern political movement' - Estella Schmid, Peace in Kurdistan Campaign